-This is what RMHCS is about, keeping families together and creating community for them when they are so far from their own.
+This is what we are all about, keeping families together and creating community for them when they are so far from their own.
 It’s a place that provides them with more than they thought they would have ever needed.
 It’s a place that is incredibly grounding and yet incredibly inspiring.
 It's a place where they can call Home.

 OUR COLLECTIVE IMPACT